Aravind066390/hackhazards25-repository/README.md

 - Aravind-(GitHub:https://github.com/Aravind066390)

 ### Your Approach:
-- I choose this problem because it's the type of problem I had faced it's not possible to access the student details always the aim is to make studetns details accessible
+- I choose this problem because it's the type of problem I had faced it's not possible to access the student details always the aim is to make students details accessible
 - unavailability of digital infrastructure for students academic information collection through online sources
 - Learntabiut file handling and some new ideas